 Your home is a little loud and a little messy

 A good mum is not overly conscious of an untidy home.
 Don’t get me wrong, you might like your house to look presentable to some degree but there are more important things to worry about (like the cat losing a tail if your toddler doesn’t let go).
-You accept the toys here, there and everywhere, the occasional jammy handprints and random small bits of porridge appearing out of nowhere for hours after breakfast, is all apart of your life.
+You accept – toys here, there and everywhere, the occasional jammy handprints and random small bits of porridge appearing out of nowhere for hours after breakfast – is all apart of your life.
 And the noise?
-Well, a noisy home is a happy home.
+Well, a noisy home is a happy home, right?

 You worry, about everything

 It’s true, us mums worry.
 We want the absolute best for our kids and we worry about every aspect of their lives even into adulthood.
 My mum always told me, she worried when there was nothing to worry about and now I have children of my own I completely get it.
 I do the same thing.

 You’re ready for sleep by 7 pm